Key Takeaways

 The rectification of names

-For Xu Shen and the Confucian scholars that inhabited his academic milieu, these etymological adventures were not just some academic wild goose chase motivated by idle curiosity.
-On the contrary, they were part and parcel of statecraft and even an expression of religious devotion.
+For Xu Shen and the Confucian scholars around him, these etymological adventures were not just an academic wild goose chase.
+They were part and parcel of statecraft and even an expression of religious devotion.

-This intensity was due to the fact that much of the Confucian philosophy of the time was guided by a belief in the “Rectification of Names” or Zhèngmíng (正名).
+Much of the Confucian philosophy of the time was guided by a belief in the "Rectification of Names," or Zhèngmíng (正名).

-The word 正名 pairs the character for correct/proper/right (正) with the word for name (名).
-Cosmic order was premised on the idea that everything and everyone had their ordained role to play.
-If people or objects were given the wrong names, chaos might ensue!
+The word 正名 pairs the character for correct or proper () with the character for name ().
+Cosmic order was premised on the idea that everything and everyone had an ordained role to play — and if people or objects were given the wrong names, chaos might ensue.

 painting of confucius